Benneee/Benneee/README.md

 I'm Benedict, a Front-end Engineer!

-Currently building with:
+Currently ⚒ building with:
 - Angular
 - Vue.js (including Nuxt.js)

 I fiddle around occasionally with:
-- Python
+- Python 🐍
 - Django

-Looking to play with some more languages once I get the time.
-I'm a lifelong learner who likes to play around with tools and libraries and I enjoy building useful applications, sometimes tiny, sometimes mega.
+I'm a lifelong learner and I enjoy building useful applications, sometimes tiny, sometimes mega ✌️.
+Looking to play with some more languages, tools, frameworks and libraries once I get the time 😌.

-⚡ Fun fact: TV Series are a valid way to spend my time.
+⚡ Fun fact:
+TV Series are a valid way to spend my time 🤌.